Tamara Todevska

 Tamara Todevska (Тамара Тодевска, pronounced /mk/, born 1 June 1985), known professionally as Tamara, is a Macedonian singer.
-She has represented North Macedonia in the Eurovision Song Contest on two occasions; in 2008, she performed the song "Let Me Love You" with Vrčak and Adrian Gaxha and failed to qualify for the final, performing, and in 2019, she placed seventh in the final with the song "Proud", earning North Macedonia its best-ever result in the contest.
+She has represented North Macedonia in the Eurovision Song Contest on two occasions; in 2008, she performed the song "Let Me Love You" with Vrčak and Adrian Gaxha and failed to qualify for the final, performing, and in 2019, she placed seventh in the final with the song "Proud" and winning the jury vote, earning North Macedonia its best-ever result in the contest.

 Tamara began her music career in 2003 following the release of her debut studio album Sino.
 She has won on various music competitions throughout her career such as MAKFest in 2006 and Skopje Fest in 2007.

 Todevska is the younger sister of singer Tijana Dapčević, and they have collaborated several times.

 Life

 Tamara Todevska was born in Skopje.
 She was raised in a musical family.
 Her father, Velko Todevski, is a Macedonian professor in a music school and her mom, Brana, is a Bosnian Serb opera singer.
 Tamara's mom influenced her deep, operatic vocal style.

 Her older sister is Tijana Dapčević.
 On 27 June 2015, Tamara married former basketball player Aleksandar Dimitrovski.
 They have one daughter named Hana and one son Daren.
 The couple divorced after seven years of marriage.